fractalmandala/brhatNew/src/routes/dhiti/ourdeitiesarewakingusup.md

 tags: cinema, cultural review
 date: "2022-10-28"
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/44.webp
+excerpt: "Have no doubt; the deities are waking us up to their presence like never before.
+They are willing to travel from their forests, kśetras onto the screen and talk to us, to tell us: Oh children, don't remain blind anymore to our presence.
+Take refuge in us.
+We are here with you every moment."
 ---

 Kantara is a movie like no other, and for a reason.
 Kantara conjures magic at two levels: one where language plays a pivotal role in getting a grasp on the temporal aspect of the narrative.
 This facet of the movie transpired in the mind of its creator, Rishabh, who is a genius.
 Then there is the subliminal aspect, which is the undercurrent of the movie.
 This facet is felt and experienced because of the deity.